The WORST episodes of Green Acres

 star

-#11 - The City Kids
+#21 - The City Kids

 Season 6 - Episode 1 - Aired 9/15/1970

-Four children from the city spend a week on the farm the Douglases.
+Four children from the city spend a week on the farm with the Douglases.
 While Oliver teaches them to plant seeds and milk a cow, Lisa falls in love with the little girl of the group, Lori.
 The two bond over a batch of banana jelly.

 Directors: Richard L. Bare